Drishti-IITDh/drishti-iitdh.github.io/_posts/2025-02-08-secretary-spotlight-sports.md

 tags: [ Duty Dashboard, General Secretary, Sports ]
 ---

-### Q. Can you provide an update on the initiatives mentioned in your manifesto?
+### Q1.
+Can you provide an update on the initiatives mentioned in your manifesto?
 Specifically, what have you accomplished so far and what actions are currently being taken?

 #### 1. Temporary Courts for Basketball, Volleyball, and Tennis
 As promised in my manifesto, temporary courts for basketball, volleyball, and tennis are currently under construction and are expected to be completed by the end of February this year.
 Additionally, the construction of a common ground for football, cricket, and hockey, along with a dedicated running track for athletics, is progressing well and will also be completed by the end of February.